Human Hotel x Techfestival

 “We thought our project went really well, despite the fact that the COP15 was a failure.”

-In 2009, when the Copenhagen Climate Summit drew the whole world’s attention to Denmark, Will Rawlings and Sixten Nielsen eyed an opportunity.
+In 2009, when the Copenhagen Climate Summit drew the whole world’s attention to Denmark, Martin Rosengaard and Sixten Nielsen eyed an opportunity.
 Wooloo.org, the social network for artists that they had started seven years earlier (ahead of both MySpace and Facebook) and the Wooloo Studio had allowed them to travel the world as professional artists, doing exhibitions, curating festivals and ultimately landing a 1,000,000 DKK grant from the Danish Art Foundation.
-Upon learning from local climate activists that there was a huge lack of housing for foreign climate protesters ahead of the COP15, Will and Sixten decided to propel all their grant money into a housing campaign.
+Upon learning from local climate activists that there was a huge lack of housing for foreign climate protesters ahead of the COP15, Martin and Sixten decided to propel all their grant money into a housing campaign.

-Around the same time that Airbnb started to draw attention, Will and Sixten’s campaign successfully motivated 3000 Copenhagen locals to sign up to host foreign visitors.
+Around the same time that Airbnb started to draw attention, Martin and Sixten’s campaign successfully motivated 3000 Copenhagen locals to sign up to host foreign visitors.
 The success of their purpose-driven home-sharing proved to be catalytic.
 Soon after COP15 had ended, requests from organisations around the world started ticking in.
 “We thought, either we do something about this, or we just forget it,” says Sixten.
-Whilst Airbnb’s reputation was taking off, Will and Sixten feared their underdeveloped product could soon become redundant.
+Whilst Airbnb’s reputation was taking off, Martin and Sixten feared their underdeveloped product could soon become redundant.
 “We had done one tech startup before, so we knew how it worked.
 We decided that if we had to do another one, now was the time.”

 And that was the beginning of Human Hotel.
 “A straight forward startup,” according to the duo, “but an offspring of everything that came before it.”